caendesilva/OpenEvents/resources/docs/dispatching-your-first-event.md

 ---
 priority: 3
+label: Dispatching your first Event
 ---

-# Dispatching your first event
+# Dispatching your first Event

 First, get your endpoint.
 You can always find it on your [account settings](/user/profile) page.